Special Branch (Malaysia): 1970-1990 (During Second Malayan Emergency)

+E7 was tasked with preventing movements characterized by terrorism or violent groups other than communist organizations.

 Activities

 Communist insurgency (1948–1989)

 During the Malayan Emergency, when the Malayan Communist Party (MCP) guerrillas were in open revolt, the Special Branch successfully infiltrated the party chain of command.
 Reportedly, one Special Branch officer managed to gain sufficient trust from the MCP to be ordered to infiltrate the Special Branch.
 He in turn managed to feed false information back to the MCP.
 It has also been claimed that the second-most high-ranking official in the MCP was a Special Branch agent, who was executed when he was discovered.

 The Special Branch's activities during the Emergency were widely praised, garnering accolades such as one calling it "one of the finest establishments of its kind in the world".
 Other intelligence agencies sent observers to a Special Branch training centre in the Malayan capital of Kuala Lumpur to learn its tactics of infiltration and espionage.
 It was during this period that the British "Asianized" the Special Branch, replacing its crop of British spies and officers with trained locals.